This Article Is About DTI Overlays Required By Lenders On Government And Conforming Loans

 Examples Of DTI Overlays

-If you have higher debt to income ratios, you need to consult with a mortgage lender who have no DTI Overlays like myself.
-Contact me at 262-716-8151 if you are looking for a home loan with no overlays with DTI.
-We are available 7 days a week, evenings, weekends, and holidays.
+Borrowers with higher debt to income ratios need to consult with a direct mortgage lender who has no DTI Overlays like myself.
+Contact us at Gustan Cho Associates Mortgage Group at 800-900-8569 or text us for a faster response if looking for a home loan with no overlays with DTI.
+Or email us at email@example.com.
+The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.